dragonmeteor/AnimeDrawingsDataset/README.md

     docker run -ti --net=host -v /opt/AnimeDrawingsDataset:/AnimeDrawingsDataset dragonmeteor/animedrawingsdataset /bin/bash

 In the command above, we mount it to the `/AnimeDrawingsDataset` in the container.
-You should then change directory to `/AnimeDrawingsDataset` and run `rake build`.
+Next, change to the directory and start the downloading process:

     cd /AnimeDrawingsDataset
     rake build